 We can already see in the footnote that assumed goods pertain to “the Dialectic of Oppositions” which occur to man only after the Fall.
 Footnote 90 explicitly states, “For St. Maximus the Fall of man is precisely a Fall into a Dialectic of Oppositions.”
-This literally means that man’s will is always conflicting with God’s–to roughly stereotype this is a central presupposition of both Nestorianism (which is why they posit Christ had a separate human and divine hypostasis) and Monophystianism (which is why they posit Christ only had a divine or single divine-human will).*
+This literally means that human will is always conflicting with God’s in the “gnomic mode.”
+According to Farrell, this is a central presupposition of both Nestorianism (which is why they posit Christ had a separate human and divine hypostasis) and Miaphysitism (which is why they posit Christ only had a divine or single divine-human will).*

-So, for the Dialectic of Oppositions to exist, it can only come after the Fall and thereby be unnatural.
+Howevery, if one goes by Maximus, the Dialectic of Oppositions can exist after the Fall.
+Therefore, it is unnatural.
 Otherwise, man’s will was impaired in choosing the good before the Fall, which is an absurd proposition.
 Maximus continues in Par 87:

-The preceding is a mouthful, but it is simply saying the following.
-Gnomic will is a deviation from “a principle of nature.”
+The preceding is a mouthful, but it is simply saying the following: Gnomic will is a deviation from “a principle of nature.”
 What is natural for man is to subsist divinely.
-Christ humanity is deified, so this enabled His will to be correct so that even before He had human wisdom which grows with age (Is 7:15), He still did not deliberate or exhibit gnomic will.
+Christ’s humanity is deified, so this enabled His will to be correct so that even before He had human wisdom which grows with age (Is 7:15), He still did not deliberate or exhibit gnomic will.

-From the preceding, we can infer that men who are saved by Christ are deified and hence lose gnomic willing and attain to a natural, prelapsarian will.
+From the preceding, we can infer that men who are saved by Christ (i.e. attain to Theosis) are deified and hence lose gnomic willing and attain to a natural, prelapsarian will.
 However, even this is a misnomer, because even though the prelapsarian will lacked the “Dialectic of Oppositions” or constant deliberation between perceived goods, it was not deified either.
-Hence, the prelapsarian will of Adam and Eve was not properly “gnomic” because it was not a deviation from nature, but neither was it properly the natural human will–which it would only attain to through deification via obedience to God.
-It would better be described as a blank slate.
+Hence, the prelapsarian will of Adam and Eve was not properly “gnomic” because it was not a deviation from nature, but neither was it properly what the natural human will is meant to be because they had not yet attained to divinization via obedience to God.
+Adam and Eve’s will before the Fall would better be described as a blank slate.
 This is how Maximus covers the topic in his Questions of Thallasius, which we will cover in a bit.

 As the conversation continues, Maximus concedes that the term “gnomie” itself has various meanings different than the one he is using presently.
 (Par 97) The book then concerns itself with disproving monothelitism, only briefly returning to the topic of gnomic will in Par 152 where he complains about a Patriarch of Constantinople: